GreenDaoAI/GreenDao-Lite/SECURITY.md

-# Security Policy for GreenDao
+# Security Policy for GreenDao Lite

 ## Reporting a Vulnerability